UNIGIS module: Spatial Simulation

 The common denominator of all application domains listed above is that we can model, analyse and visualise complex systems.
 In the early times of simulation modelling, where computer power was limited, modellers were restricted to abstract and generic models.
 This provided new and insightful views on the general functioning of studied systems, but hardly could be applied to specific study areas.
 Only since the advent of strong and fast computers, it has become possible to model real world systems and accordingly explore real world problems across space and time.

-The Youtube video below (Figure 1.1) is provided by the developer team of the GAMA modelling software, which we will use in this module.
+The video below (Figure 1.1) is provided by the developer team of the GAMA modelling software, which we will use in this module.
 There you will see, how GAMA earns its reputation to be the best agent-based simulation modelling software for dealing with large scale GIS data.
 The video shows some quite impressive real world application examples.
 There comes no audio information with it.
 Thus, you can just switch off the rather annoying background sound, if you want.

 Simulation modelling is not a trivial task and it clearly is on the advanced side of the spatial analysis toolbox.
 Despite a much increased usability of simulation modelling frameworks, it takes quite some expertise to adequately design, implement and validate a model such way that it is useful to solve a problem.
 Before we start to think about HOW to solve problems with simulation models, we take our time to think WHY we want to use simulation models.
 Or to phrase it differently: for which problems should we use simulation models and for which problems can (and should) we use simpler approaches?